Guy de Téramond Peralta

-Guy F. de Téramond Peralta is a Costa Rican/French theoretical physicist.
+Guy de Téramond Peralta is a Costa Rican-French theoretical physicist.
 His research has been focused on nuclear and high energy physics.
 Following the quest for a wave equation similar to the Schrödinger equation in atomic physics, he introduced with Stanley Brodsky a nonperturbative first approximation to quantum chromodynamics to describe hadronic structure, known as light front holography.
 This analytic approach to the strong interactions is based on light front quantization and the AdS/CFT correspondence.
 He is also known for his role in the pioneering interconnections in Costa Rica and the Central American region to the Internet.
+In 2023, de Téramond was inducted into the Internet Hall of Fame by the Internet Society.

 Education and scientific career

-Guy de Téramond obtained his Doctorat de Troisième Cycle from the Pierre et Marie Curie University in 1973 and completed his Doctorat d'État in Theoretical Physics in 1977 from the University of Paris at Orsay, under the supervision of Mary K. Gaillard and Jean Trân Thanh Vân.
+De Téramond obtained his Doctorat de Troisième Cycle from the Pierre et Marie Curie University in 1973 and completed his Doctorat d'État in Theoretical Physics in 1977 from the University of Paris at Orsay, under the supervision of Mary K. Gaillard and Jean Trân Thanh Vân.
 He became Assistant Professor of Physics at the University of Costa Rica in 1977 and Full Professor in 1982.
 He was a visiting scientist at the Lyman Laboratory of Physics at Harvard University (1983-1984), SLAC National Accelerator Laboratory at Stanford University (1986-1988) and at the École Polytechnique in 2007.

 Research

-Guy de Téramond's thesis led, in a joint collaboration with a team of the Universities of Lausanne, Munich and Zurich in 1980, to the confirmation of the breaking of the charge symmetry of the nuclear forces.
-His recent research in collaboration with Stanley Brodsky and Hans Günter Dosch is centered on the extension and applications of holographic light front QCD (HLFQCD) to hadron structure and dynamics, based on the holographic embedding of light-front physics in a higher dimensional gravity theory (gauge/gravity duality).
-More recently, also in collaboration with Brodsky and Dosch, it was found that the color confinement potential in HLFQCD is uniquely determined by an underlying superconformal algebraic structure, which also leads to a specific connection between mesons and baryons.
+De Téramond's thesis led, in a joint experiment of the Universities of Lausanne, Munich and Zurich in 1979, to the confirmation of the charge symmetry breaking of the nuclear forces.
+In collaboration with Stanley Brodsky and Ivan Schmidt he studied in 1990 the properties of a possible form of nuclear matter catalyzed by heavy quarks, known as hadro-charmonium.

+His research in collaboration with Brodsky and Hans Günter Dosch is centered on the extension and applications of holographic light front QCD (HLFQCD) to hadron structure and dynamics, based on the holographic embedding of light-front physics in a higher dimensional gravity theory (gauge/gravity duality).
+Using the new holographic approach he also explored with Brodsky and Alexandre Deur the strength of the strong force at large distances where QCD iteration methods fail.

+More recently, also in collaboration with Brodsky and Dosch, it was found that color symmetry and confinement are manifest as an underlying superconformal algebraic structure in holographic QCD, which also leads to specific connections between mesons and baryons.

 De Téramond is an active member of the HLFHS Collaboration for the applications of the new holographic theories to strong interactions; in particular, to the study of the quark and gluon distribution functions in hadrons, including the strange and charm quark sea distribution in the proton, which are evolved to higher scales for meaningful comparisons with existing or upcoming experimental results.